Amazon to airlift 100 ICU ventilator units from US to India

-New Delhi, April 27 (IANS) E-commerce major Amazon on Tuesday announced that it has procured 100 ventilators and will import these to India, in its bid to help the country fight the devastating second wave of Covid-19.
+New Delhi: E-commerce major Amazon on Tuesday announced that it has procured 100 ventilators and will import these to India, in its bid to help the country fight the devastating second wave of Covid-19.

 Amazon has tied up with Medtronic, an American-Irish medical device company, to deliver the units to India in the next two weeks.